marta23silva/IvoooBot/src/commands/README.md

 - [ ] Database.
 - [ ] Guild owner commands to manage the channels more easily.
 - [ ] Update Ivooo to discord.js v13.
+- [ ] Better usage of the messageEmbed.js file.
 <br/>What I'm currently working on:
 - [x] Improved help command.